-Figure 20.
-Cutting the Aluminum Frame
+Figure 20: Cutting the Aluminum Frame

-Figure 21.
-Fully Cut Aluminum Frame for Hood
+Figure 21: Fully.
+Cut Aluminum Frame for Hood

 The room has been redesigned due to weaknesses found within the frame's structure.
 Due to the scope of the project changing from time constraints the team's current goal is to manufacture the frame unit of the room.
-In Figure 22 below shows the top portion of the frame unit fully welded and with telescoping pieces attached.
-In Figure 23 and 24 exhibits the final product of the telescoping sections of the top part of the frame done by welding and grinding of the components.
+Once the 1.5"x1.5"x1/8" square hallow steel tubing is acquired one of the team members will weld the frame together given that steel welding can be done in the machine shop if certified.
 Since the material for the room is steel a powder coat will be needed.
-The powder coating process is an electrostatic spray that is applied on a preheated part to attach the polymer resin.
-Since this type of manufacturing is very specific the team has requested Mountain Shine Custom Finishing to do this part of the manufacturing process.
+The powder coating process is when an electrostatic spray is applied on a preheated part to attach the polymer resin.
+Since this type of manufacturing is very specific the team will use Mountain Shine Custom Finishing to do this part of the manufacturing process.
 Given the scope of the room has changed due to time this will be as far as the team can go with the manufacturing process.